Quantitative version of the Kipnis-Varadhan theorem and Monte Carlo approximation of homogenized coefficients: The systematic error

-The starting point is the observation that, under $\td{\P}_0$, the process defined by
+The starting point is the observation that, under $\tilde{\P}_0$, the process defined by

 is a square-integrable martingale with stationary increments.
-On the one hand, following (\ref{defZf}), we denote by $Z_\mfk{d}(t)$ the sum appearing in the r.~h.~s. of (\ref{defNt}).
-From Proposition~\ref{p:specexp} and Theorem~\ref{quantkv}, we learn that there exist $\ov{\sigma}$ and $q \ge 0$ such that
+On the one hand, following (\ref{defZf}), we denote by $Z_\mfk{d}(t)$ the sum appearing in the right-hand side of (\ref{defNt}).
+From Proposition~\ref{pspecexp} and Theorem~\ref{quantkv}, we learn that there exist $\overline{\sigma}$ and $q \ge0$ such that

 On the other hand, since $N_t$ is a martingale with stationary increments,